 Processed mango products can be imported into Australia without restriction.
 Imported processed product usually takes the form of juice, purees and canned product.

-Approximately 92 – 95% of the Australia crop is consumed domestically.
-Of this, 95% is sold through ‘fresh’ supply chain and the remainder is utilised by the processing sector.
+Approximately 88% of the Australian crop is consumed domestically.
+Of this, 85% is marketed through the ‘fresh’ supply chain and the remainder is utilised by the processing sector.